OmerPNW/CS50510-Project/README.md

         Q: Please Enter Start time in format : MM/dd/yyyy HH:mm (Enter any time range but preferably enter one within 8 to 8 Nove)
         A: 12/23/2023 12:34
 - For seeing a rudiementary map, please run [MapVisualization.java](MapVisualization.java).
+- For visualizing MST, either as adjacency list or graphs, please [OptimalPath.java](OptimalPath.java) with the appropriate commands , e.g mst.
+For traversing random or selected paths, please run the same file

 The LDP program should provide logs if it correctly parses and data.
 It will provide detailed logs in a log file in case of erroneous formatting or invalid data
 The Optimal Path program implements A* efficiently by using Priority queues with ranks being determined by heuristic costs of the connections.
+It traverses by random path search and uses optimal paths in selected traversal.
+It also runs the MST algorithm using either prim or kruskal methodology and displays the corresponding map
 The MapVisualization is very rudimentary!
 ## Contributing